Saint-Fargeau station: History

-The station opened on 27 November 1921 when line 3 was extended from Gambetta to Porte des Lilas.
+The station opened on 27 November 1921 when Line 3 was extended from Gambetta to Porte des Lilas.
 On 27 March 1971, it was transferred to line 3bis on its establishment when line 3 was extended from Gambetta to Gallieni.
-As part of the "Un métro + beau" programme by the RATP, the station was renovated and modernised on 12 November 2003.
+As part of the Un métro + beau programme by the RATP, the station was renovated and modernised on 12 November 2003.

-In 2019, the station was used by 716,699 passengers, making it the 294th busiest of the Métro network out of 302 stations.
+In 2019, the station was used by 716,699 passengers, making it the 294th busiest of the Metro network out of 302 stations.

-In 2020, the station was used by 339,164 passengers amidst the COVID-19 pandemic, making it the 294h busiest of the Métro network out of 305 stations.
+In 2020, the station was used by 339,164 passengers amidst the COVID-19 pandemic, making it the 294h busiest of the Metro network out of 305 stations.

 Passenger services

 Access

 The station has a single entrance at Place Saint-Fargeau with an original surface building designed by Charles Plumet, like the two adjacent stations Pelleport and Porte des Lilas.